MathieuDR/nix/README.md

 - Create system keys with `just generate-keys`
     - Use the CP argument to copy the public keys, ready to be added to the config
 - Syncthing
-    - Gather device id `syncthing -device-id`
+    - Gather device id `syncthing generate`
     - add it to `configuration/home-manager/syncthing.nix`